About the Superintendent

-Tom Boasberg serves as superintendent of 4,000-student Singapore American School, starting July 2019.
+Tom Boasberg has served as superintendent of 4,000-student Singapore American School since July 2019.
 SAS is one of the world’s largest, most diverse, and academically innovative international schools.

-Prior to beginning at SAS he served last year as an adjunct lecturer at the Harvard Graduate School of Education.
+Prior to beginning at SAS he taught for one year at the Harvard Graduate School of Education.

 Tom served for 10 years as superintendent of the 94,000-student Denver Public Schools (DPS), stepping down in October 2018.
-As superintendent, Boasberg led dramatic improvements in opportunities and outcomes for Denver’s students.
-During his decade in leadership, the district's graduation rate increased by 28 percentage points, the number of students of color graduating high school and going to college more than doubled, and the district's dropout rate dropped by half.
+As superintendent, Tom led dramatic improvements in opportunities and outcomes for Denver’s students.
+During his decade in leadership, enrollment grew by more than 30%, the number of students of color graduating high school and going to college more than doubled, and the district's dropout rate dropped by half.

 Before joining DPS, Tom served in Hong Kong and Denver as global head for corporate development for Level 3 Communications and also served as legal advisor to the Chairman of the Federal Communications Commission in Washington, DC.
 He began his career as a middle school teacher at a low-income school in Hong Kong’s New Territories.

 Tom graduated Summa Cum Laude with a B.A. in History from Yale College and with Distinction from Stanford Law School.
-At Yale he was named a Harry S Truman Scholarship.
+At Yale he was named a Harry S. Truman Scholar.

 Opening speech delivered to high school students